-Once the petition is filed, the Conditional Permanent Resident receives a receipt notice from the United States Citizenship and Immigration Service (USCIS) automatically extending their status for one year.
-Most I-751 petitions are approved without an interview.
-However, a certain number of petitions are randomly selected each year and scheduled for an interview with an immigration officer.
-Dependent children of Conditional Permanent Residents do not need to file a separate I-751 if they received their Conditional Permanent Residence on the same date or within 90 days of their parent.
+Once the petition is filed, the conditional resident receives a receipt notice automatically extending their status for a period of one year, while the I-751 is pending.
+Dependent children of conditional residents do not need to file a separate I-751 if they received their green cards on the same date or within 90 days of their parent.

-Note that if a couple separates during the two year conditional status period, but remain on friendly terms, they can still choose to jointly file the petition to remove conditions.
-Both spouses must sign the I-751 petition attesting that the marriage was not entered into for the purpose of procuring an immigration benefit, and provide evidence of a bona fide marriage.
-Where a joint filing is not possible, the Conditional Permanent Resident could request a waiver of the joint filing requirement on form I-751.
+Note that if a couple separates during the two-year conditional status period, but remain on friendly terms, they can still choose to jointly file the petition to remove conditions.
+Both spouses must sign the I-751 petition attesting that the marriage was not entered into to procure an immigration benefit and provide evidence of a bona fide marriage.
+Where a joint filing is not possible, the Conditional Permanent Resident could request a waiver of the joint filing requirement.

 Waiver of the Joint Filing Requirement

-Waivers of the joint filing requirement on form I-751 can be filed before, during or after the 90-day filing window.
+Despite the best of intentions, sometimes even genuine marriages fall apart in less than two years.
+In these situations, a waiver of the joint petition can be filed.
+The I-751 waiver be filed before, during or after the 90-day filing window.
 To obtain the waiver, the foreign national must prove one of the following:

 Those who file a waiver post separation, but prior to divorce, will automatically receive a request for evidence requiring that that the divorce be finalized in 87 days.
 If the divorce is not finalized in time to respond to the request for evidence, the USCIS will issue a notice revoking the conditional status and the foreign spouse may be placed in removal proceedings.
 Therefore, only those foreign nationals who are poised to quickly submit proof of termination if their marriage after filing the I-751 petition should utilize this policy.

 Please note that waiver provisions do not apply to cases in which the U.S. Citizen spouse has died.
-However, the foreign national must still prove that the marriage was legal where it took place and that the marriage was not entered into for the purpose of procuring residency.
+However, the foreign national must still prove that the marriage was legal where it took place and that the marriage was not entered into to procure a green card.